( of )

 Correct!

-• Treatment involves anticoagulation to prevent clot propagation and perhaps acetazolamide to reduce cerebrospinal fluid production.
+Treatment involved anticoagulation to prevent clot propagation and acetazolamide to reduce cerebrospinal fluid production.
+She recovered without lingering visual deficits.